Navigating J7799KD: An Expert Guide to Billing Compounded Drugs in Implantable Infusion Pumps

 Medicare will consider implantable infusion pumps and associated services (such as the drugs discussed here) medically reasonable and necessary for the conditions listed in the Medicare National Coverage Determination Manual Pub.100-03, Chapter 1, Section, 280.14.

-5. The ICD-9-CM code used on each detailed line must represent the condition treated by the drug(s) billed on that detail line.
+- The ICD-10-CM code used on each detailed line must represent the condition treated by the drug(s) billed on that detail line.

 Non-compounded Baclofen